-Prerequisite: OPAT 210 or departmental consent
+Prerequisite: FA and OPAT 210

 An experiential approach in dealing with administrative aspects of outward pursuits programming, activities, budgeting, eco adventuring, risk management, and insurance issues.
 Students will be involved with developing budget proposals, fund-raising aspects, data base construction, advertising, programming, and computer class presentations in a variety of these areas.
 Students should have a working knowledge of some computer applications to enter this course.